dominicm00/website/posts/applying-zettlekasten-to-programming.md

 This is surprisingly similar to our requirements for programming!
 We have a series of atomic nodes (functions) that can arbitrarily link to each other.
 Instead of code living in a single location, its purpose is organically derived from how it's used and documented.

-We actually somewhat follow this pattern today with monorepos!
-We divide code up into small, encapsulated packages that arbitrarily depend on each other.
+We actually somewhat follow this pattern today!
+Monorepos encapsulate code in packages with flexible dependencies, hinting at a node-based approach.
 This idea is an extension of that to all code, further reducing the overhead of manual organization.

 The key for this to work is a good user interface that lets you have dynamic "views" of code, such as: